davideicardi/live-plugin-manager/README.md

 ### installFromCode(name: string, code: string, version?: string): Promise\<IPluginInfo\>

-Install a package by specifiing code directly.
+Install a package by specifying code directly.
 If no version is specified it will be always reinstalled.

 ### uninstall(name: string): Promise\<void\>